Stuycs-K/project02-shell-09-avrahamim-bellowsa-chenm/README.md

    - Supports < | and > symbols
    - < must be the first of the redirection symbols in a command, and > must be the last of the redirection symbols in a command
    - a < b | c > d is the maximum redirection capabilities supported
+6. History
+   - Suports scrolling through previous commands via up/down arrows
+   - Tradeoff is that it doesn't support editing commands currently being written via left/right arrows

 ## Attempted features and bugs

 attempted to support history and scrolling through history with cntrl + \ (see branch history) attempted to support parsing any redirection sequence.

+can't use left/right to edit lines, WILL create a buggy shell if done so any invalid commands will also create a buggy shell

 ## Function headers
 ```